The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-One of the biggest questions for any refinancing applicant is who to refinance with.
-As with just about any financial product, it’s important to shop around and understand your own goals to find the right lender.
+One of the biggest questions for someone who wants to refinance their mortgage is who to refinance with.
+As with just about any financial product, it’s important to shop around and compare offers to find the right lender.

 Can you refinance with the same lender?

-Yes, you can usually refinance with the same lender that you originally got a loan through.
-But keep in mind our mortgage lender is the institution that originated your loan, and that may be different from the current servicer.
-Some mortgage administrators, the folks you send your monthly check to, don’t originate their own loans, so you’ll want to make sure you’re talking to the right kind of institution.
+You can usually refinance with the same bank or lender that you originally got a loan through.
+But keep in mind, your mortgage lender is the institution that originated your loan, and that may be different from your current servicer.

-If your mortgage is currently held by a bank or company that originates loans, however, they may be able and perhaps even eager to extend a competitive rate or terms on a refinance, even if another lender originated the loan.
+Because servicers don’t offer their own loans, you’ll need to go through a lender if you’re interested in refinancing.
+If your mortgage is currently held by a bank or company that originates loans, however, they may be able to extend a competitive rate or terms on a refinance, even if another lender originated the loan.

 Is it better to refinance with your current lender?

-If you’re just looking for the lowest rate, and that’s all you care about, shopping around as widely as you have patience for is the key thing to do.
-Find the best rate and terms and see if your current lender will match it, but be prepared to go somewhere else if cost is your number one priority.
+If you’re just looking for the lowest rate, shopping around to get multiple quotes can help you choose the right mortgage refinance for your needs.
+Find the best rate and terms with different lenders and see if your current lender will match it.
+But be prepared to refinance with a different lender if cost is your number one priority.

-“Most lenders want to keep their customers, most lenders want to preserve that relationship,” said Joel Kan, associate vice president of economic and industry forecasting at the Mortgage Bankers Association.
-“They want to keep the servicing of the loan, they want to keep the customer really.”
+“Most lenders want to keep their customers, most lenders want to preserve that relationship,” says Joel Kan, vice president and deputy chief economist at the Mortgage Bankers Association.
+“They want to keep the servicing of the loan.”

-That means your current lender may be willing to match lower rates offered by a competitor.
+That means your current lender may be willing to waive some fees or match lower rates that a competitor offers, reducing your costs to refinance.
 But in general, shopping around is the best way to find the lowest rate.
 Think of it this way: If you don’t shop around, you won’t know whether your lender is offering you a competitive deal.

 Advantages of refinancing with the same lender

-- Ease of application — they may already have some of your information on file
+- Ease of application – Your lender may already have some of your information on file

 Disadvantages of refinancing with the same lender